RocketLeagueMapmaking/RL-docs/docs/guide/index.md

 * [Contribute to this guide](../more/contribute.md#this-guide)
 * [Donate (for future contests)](../more/contribute.md#financial-contribution)

-## Cheat Sheets
+## Cheatsheets

-Portions of these guides have been condensed into brief, single-page references, which may be found in the [Cheat Sheets](../cheatsheet.md) section.
+Portions of these guides have been condensed into brief, single-page references, which may be found in the [Cheatsheets](../cheatsheet.md) section.
 Refer to them when you just need a quick reminder.

 ## Bounty Board